 Learn more about

-Chef Tea Hardman
+Chef Teresa Hardman

 It all started about 50 years ago...

 At 12 my parents owned a thriving grocery store.
 Because both parents worked I was encouraged to start cooking meals.
 So I did.
 It wasn’t long until I wanted to work in the store.
-I started off in produce and then stocking, eventually I geared towards the meat market.
+I started off in produce, and then stocking, eventually, I geared towards the meat market.
 There I stayed for the duration of school.
-I could cut up a hind quarter blind folded, clean the band saw like no tomorrow, grind hamburger meat, wrap and weigh!
+I could cut up a hind quarter blindfolded, clean the band saw like no tomorrow, grind hamburger meat, wrap and weigh!

 Once graduating, I pursued Accounting, I also had a love for numbers.
 I remained an accounting manager for 21 years.
 During this time I still had a passion for food.
 I started baking cakes and then wedding cakes on the side.
 I did this for years until I was blessed in 2001 and was able to own my own restaurant, Twin Mesquites.
 People today still talk about that place.
 I would have stayed here but marital problems kicked in.
-Being in this business can take tolls on a relationship especially when both aren’t involved.
+Being in this business can take a toll on a relationship especially when both aren’t involved.
 I eventually sold it.
 Went back to Accounting Manager for 4 more years.
-I still couldn’t kick the passion for food and developed a Bistro, called Bon Ami meaning good friend.
+I still couldn’t kick my passion for food and developed a Bistro, called Bon Ami meaning good friend.
 It was amazing and fun but again, can take a toll on onces life.
 I had a young son who was very involved in sports and realized that was what my life needed at that time so I closed the doors for the second time.
 In 2007 my husband and I purchased our father in laws home next to us on the River “Soaps Place”.
-It became a premier wedding destination, while also catering on and off premise.
+It became a premier wedding destination, while also catering on and off-premise.

 My youngest graduated in 2015.
 When he was born my oldest was graduating.
 Raising boys for 37 years was the biggest blessing a mom could ever be blessed with.
 Mom on demand.
 When he went off to college empty nest syndrome started.
 Depression kicked in.
 I felt lost.
 I lost interest in everything.
-Because of my faith I prayed constantly asking God to open doors for me or my life was meaningless.
+Because of my faith, I prayed constantly asking God to open doors for me or my life was meaningless.

 The opportunity hit me like a brick.
 I would go to culinary school and get my degree!
 So in 2016, I moved to Austin, Texas where I attended Auguste Escoffier School of Culinary Arts.
 What a ride that was.
 Especially the traffic!
-I was up at 5 am 5 days a week and drove to other side of Austin to attend classes.
+I was up at 5 am 5 days a week and drove to the other side of Austin to attend classes.
 I went through 4 blocks of school.
 There I was taught by some of the best Chefs around.
 Chef Pavla, Chef Tammie, Chef Jackie, Chef Pham and Chef Raff.
 It was hard being away from home and at times I didn’t think I would make it through.
-But with the Grace of God I did.
+But with the Grace of God, I did.
 I graduated in April 2017 with honors.
-During the time I was at school my husband had a calling to build me a bakery.
-So for the last 14 months that’s exactly what he did.
+During the time I was at school, my husband had a calling to build me a bakery.
+So for the last 14 months, that’s exactly what he did.

-Here we are finally with open doors, and open arms...
+Here we are finally with open doors and open arms...
 I am fearful, yet excited in abundance.
 I know that what I do matters none without the Hope and Grace of my God, Jesus Christ.
 Prayer has been my salvation.
-My journey has been blessed in so many ways I cant count them.
+My journey has been blessed in so many ways I can't count them.
 I do know that all the work I do now is to his Glory and not mine.